stephan-double-u/cross-language-validation-demo/README.md

 in a web application on the basis of a close-to-life example:

 > Let's say we work for a company that rents medical equipment.
 Each medical article may contain several accessories.
 Articles are grouped in medical sets.
-The equipment is stored in warehouses and delivered to customers locations.
+The equipment is stored in warehouses and delivered to customers locations (e.g. hospitals or animal clinics)

 The backend is a Spring Boot application that uses the [CLV Java implementation](https://github.com/stephan-double-u/cross-language-validation-java) to